chinamike65/hugo-tuolesi/content/book5/book5en.md

 Dirt and pure have no self-nature either.

-In the samadhi of the Bodhisattva Seeing the Way, you can't see dirt and purity, but only the emptiness of dirt and purity.
+In the samadhi of the Bodhisattva Path of Seeing, you can't see dirt and purity, but only the emptiness of dirt and purity.
 Everything has emptiness, the sky has its emptiness, and impermanence also has its emptiness.
 Samadhi In it, only emptiness can be seen, and no mundane truth can be seen.
 The same is true of "no increase, no decrease".

 To put it simply, in the samadhi where the Bodhisattva sees the Dharma, he is far away from the mundane truth and cannot see the mundane truth.